JavierMarro/JavierMarro/README.md

 ###

-<p align="left">✨ Check out my portfolio site where you can read in more detail about the projects I have completed so far: [javiermarro.dev](https://www.javiermarro.dev/)<br>📚 I’m currently enrolled in the [CS50: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python) course from Harvard.<br>📖 Reading list:<br> - Grokking: algorithms (currently reading)
+<p align="left">✨ Check out my portfolio site where you can read in more detail about the projects I have completed so far: <a href="https://www.javiermarro.dev/">javiermarro.dev</a><br>📚 I’m currently enrolled in the <a href="https://pll.harvard.edu/course/cs50s-introduction-programming-python">CS50: Introduction to Programming with Python</a> course from Harvard.<br>📖 Reading list:<br> - Grokking: algorithms (currently reading)
  <br> - Clean Code
   <br>- The Pragmatic Programmer
   <br>- Working Effectively with Legacy Code